-Board of Trustees Teacher Retirement System of Texas November 7, 2022 Page 2
+Board of Trustees Teacher Retirement System of Texas November 2, 2023 Page 2

 The current objective is to fund the Trust in order to maintain benefits through individual biennial periods.
-There is no arrangement into which the participating employers would make contributions to advancefund the obligation.
+There is no arrangement into which the participating employers would make contributions to advance-fund the obligation.
 However, a Trust does exist into which participating employers are making contributions based on the current funding policy.

-The Net OPEB Liability (NOL) decreased by \$14.7 billion, from \$38.6 billion as of August 31, 2021 to \$23.9 billion as of August 31, 2022.
-The decrease was due to a combination of favorable claims experience, changes of participation assumptions, and a large increase in the discount rate from 1.95% to 3.91%.
+The Net OPEB Liability (NOL) decreased by \$1.8 billion, from \$23.9 billion as of August 31, 2022 to \$22.1 billion as of August 31, 2023.
+The decrease was primarily due to a favorable claims experience.